psychemedia/island-storynotes/elder-puckaster.md

 "My wing!" said John Kann; "that's a good one!"

 However, he just looked round for curiosity sake, to see what the fairy alluded to.
-Never was man before so astonished as John Kannwas when he saw two beautiful little pale rose-coloured butterfly-wings attached to his back, just behind his shoulders.
+Never was man before so astonished as John Kann was when he saw two beautiful little pale rose-coloured butterfly-wings attached to his back, just behind his shoulders.
 "It's very funny," said he to himself.
 "I suppose they must be hooked on outside.
 They can never be fixed on my back, and me with my coat on the while."
 However, upon putting his hand behind, he felt that there were two holes in his coat, just big enough to let the wings come through.

 Could he move his wings?
 Flip flap, flip flap — they worked beautifully.

 Could he fly with them?
 He tried.
 Up he went into the air as light as a thistle-down.

 Should he fly home at once?
 Dangerous — dangerous, thought he; there are such a terrible number of hawks about.
-So, aftertaking two or three spiral skimmings in the air, he alighted down again upon his own proper puff-ball.
+So, after taking two or three spiral skimmings in the air, he alighted down again upon his own proper puff-ball.

 He found the fairies busily employed preparing their supper from the honey and bee-bread that they had taken from their prisoner.
 They had scraped the bee-bread from the thighs of the bee, and were rolling them up into very small balls, somewhat smaller than the many-coloured sugarplums that pastry cooks sell under the name of fairies' eggs.
 This name, however, is derived from a vulgar error.
 Fairies never lay any eggs at all.
 But the very little round balls that are sometimes found where fairies have been dancing and enjoying themselves, and been suddenly disturbed, are their loaves of bread, and not their eggs.